Bkiambuthi/dsc-phase-2-project-v2-3/README.md

 ### Business Problem
-The management of a startup real estate company seeks to understand the key factors influencing housing prices in King County.Their capacity to develop focused actions and activities to support housing affordability and fair access to housing is limited by a lack of data-driven insights.
+The management of a startup real estate company seeks to understand the key factors influencing housing prices in King County.
+Their capacity to develop focused actions and activities to support housing affordability and fair access to housing is limited by a lack of data-driven insights.

 ### The Data